bensonchoyintuitas/intuitas_knowledgebase/docs/level_1.md

 ### Audit
 ---
+Some organisations are bound to regulatory and policy requirements which mandate auditability.

+Examples of auditable areas include:

+- data sharing and access;
+- platform access;
+- change history to data.

 Recommended:

 - Description of mandatory audit requirements to inform enterprise-level and domain-level audit solutions.

 ##### Example questions and associated queries
 > This section is a work in progress